Binomial Generalized Linear Models: Caesarian Birth Study

 Signif. codes: 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+The change in deviance agrees with the numbers in Example 2.4.
 To test the significance of this interaction effect, we use the limiting chi-squared distribution with degree of freedom one.

 Tip